opentripplanner/OpenTripPlanner/docs/Logging.md

 ## Format

 By default, OTP logs in plain text to the console.
-However, it is possible also log in JSON format.
+However, it is possible to also log in JSON format.

 To enable it, set the Java property `otp.logging.format` to one of these values: